RAmmStein: Regime Adaptation in Mean-reverting Markets with Stein Thresholds -- Optimal Impulse Control in Concentrated AMMs: Comparative Strategies

 In this strategy, the position is always in a narrow range around the current price.
 If the price exits the range, the position is immediately recentered.

 This strategy aims to maximize the active time and at the same time incurs the maximum rebalancing costs.
-We show that this myopic behavior does not completely recover the friction costs via the fee.
+We show that this myopic behavior destroys capital through excessive friction costs.